judyz01/ecs-171-final-project/README.md

 ## First Model Evaluation

 Our first model is a LogisticRegression model.
 Value >= 0.5 means it belong to class 1 (good), value < 0.5 means it belong to class 0 (bad).

 We see no sign of overfitting.
+For academics class, the training MSE is 0.190 and the testing MSE is 0.219.
+For quality-of-life class, the training MSE is 0.298 vs testing MSE 0.301.
-Testing MSE are very close to the training MSE.
+Testing MSE are higher than training MSE, but the errors are very small.
-In fact, for our second class (social), testing MSE is lower than the training MSE.
+For our second class (social), testing MSE (0.233) is lower than the training MSE (0.304).
-However, since the MSE are higher than our expected error, perhaps this is a sign of underfitting.
+However, since the both training and testing MSE are higher than our expected error, perhaps this is a sign of underfitting.
 Overall, we can conclude that our models are between underfitting range and ideal range range.